cloudmesh-community/sp19-516-121/scala.md

 }
 ```

-But Scala has type inferance capability and can infer the types whereever there are enough information for it to infer types.
+But Scala has type inference capability and can infer the types whereever there are enough information for it to infer types.

 In addition to a top class `Any`, Scala has also a bottom class `Nothing`.
 The class `Nothing` is a subtype of any other type.
 Scala also a `Null` type.
 The class `Null`